jackphillipsjmu/jackphillipsjmu.github.io/recipes.md

   - Beef
   - Tofu _(Firm)_
 - Bok Choy or Other Leafy Green _(Swiss Chard is a nutritional powerhouse)_
-- Bamboo Shoots or Shredded Carrots to provide some crunch. _**Note**: Peanuts are also good to throw on this dish for added crunch and fat content._
+- Bamboo Shoots or Shredded Carrots to provide some _crunch_
+  - _**Note**: Peanuts are also good to throw on this dish for added crunch and fat content._
-- Olive Oil/Any Cooking Oil you have
+- Olive Oil/Any Cooking Oil you have on hand
-- Salt
+- Salt to taste
 - _(Optional)_ Thai Eggplant _(Cut into Quarters)_
 - _(Optional)_ Sesame Oil _(Just a Dash or Two)_
 - _(Optional)_ Lime _(Cut into Quarters)_